The-Marcy-Lab-School/unit-4-lab-1/README.md

 You need to make an `npm` project so you can use fancy things like `npm start` or install a dependency like `nodemon` or `jest`.
 Remember, to make a new project:

 - create a new empty folder
-- run `git init` to start your git history
 - cd into it
 - run `npm init -y`
+- make an `index.js` file, throw some log in there to see that it will run
+- make a `.gitignore` file with `node_modules` written in it
-- add a `start` script into your `package.json`
+- add a `start` script into your `package.json` to run your index file
-- run `npm install <package name>` if you want a dependency
+- run `npm install <package name>` if you want any dependencies (`npm i -D nodemon` for nodemon maybe?)
+- Then run `git init` to track everything, and you're good to go!
+Don't forget to commit and push up your projects frequently!

 You can check *any* of your assignments to see examples of this if you get lost.
 Or just Google or GPT it!
-Commit early and often.

 # Challenge 1: Animal Kingdom
 For this challenge we want you to build an `Animal` class, and then a `Bird` and `Dog` class.
 What kind of relationship would `Animal` have to those other two?
 Inheritance?
 Has Many?
 Do `Bird` and `Dog` have any direct relationship with each other?
 Maybe?
 Maybe not.